Skip to Content

 They are one of the species of ducks found in the North American region.
 They are mainly located near the Rocky Mountains and Taiga of Canada in the southern area; in March, they came to the Vermont region (at the end of March month).
 In April, their migration is at the top rate, so that one can see these animals in Vermont in these two months.

-Summary of Animals in Vermont
+Summary of Animals and Wildlife in Vermont

 YouTube video